-These questions are all too understandable when all you hear about is the dangers of being bitten by a tick and contracting a tick-borne disease.
-Anyway, ticks have to be good for something.
-Otherwise, nature would have allowed them to die out long ago.
+These questions are very understandable when hearing all the time about the dangers of being bitten by a tick and contracting a tick-transmitted disease.
+Anyway, ticks need to be good for something.
+Otherwise, nature would have let them go extinct long ago.

 What are ticks good for?